 So the next time you come across something old and seemingly useless, stick with it for a while and think about if you could make it useful in an entirely new way.

-I really like the analogy this book works with.
+I really like the main analogy Where Good Ideas Come From works with.
 It feels natural to describe innovation this way, because it’s, well, based on nature!
 A really interesting concept, I recommend you give it a go!

 Who would I recommend the Where Good Ideas Come From summary to?